dcycle/netlify-cms-github-oauth-provider/README.md

 Netlify CMS GitHub OAuth Provider
 -----

-Basec on [https://github.com/vencax/netlify-cms-github-oauth-provider](https://github.com/vencax/netlify-cms-github-oauth-provider) but meant to be used on Docker.
+Based on [https://github.com/vencax/netlify-cms-github-oauth-provider](https://github.com/vencax/netlify-cms-github-oauth-provider) but meant to be used on Docker.

-See [https://blog.dcycle.com](https://blog.dcycle.com) for full installation details.